datacite/schema-docs/docs/properties/recommended_optional/property_relatedidentifier.rst

 Use the controlled list values as stated in :ref:`10.a`.

-See Appendix for definitions, examples and usage notes.
+See :doc:`Appendix 1: Controlled List Definitions - resourceTypeGeneral </appendices/appendix_1/resourceTypeGeneral>` for definitions, examples and usage notes.